 Founded in 2009, National Affairs is a quarterly magazine in the United States about political affairs.
 Founding editor Yuval Levin and other writers for the magazine are typically conservative.
 Yuval Levin is the author of 4 books and has served as contributing editor for the right-leaning National Review, and has published essays in both the New York Times and Washington Post.
 According to their about page, “National Affairs is a quarterly journal of essays about domestic policy, political economy, society, culture, and political thought.”

 The magazine and website are held by National Affairs, Inc based in Washington, DC.
 Funding appears to primarily be derived from magazine subscriptions.

 Analysis / Bias

 In review, National Affairs is a well written academic conservative magazine.
-Most stories favor right leaning interests and use minimal loaded language in headlines and articles.
+Most stories favor right-leaning interests and use minimally loaded language in headlines and articles.
 Example: Lessons in Regulatory Oversight.
 This article is written for an educated audience and does not use emotional words to sway the reader.
 It simply presents supporting evidence for the opinion.
-Since this is a print magazine, hyperlinked sourcing is not used, however the article does refer to where information is coming from.
+Since this is a print magazine, hyperlinked sourcing is not used, however, the article does refer to where information is coming from.
 In general, story selection almost always favors limited government conservative positions.

 Overall, we rate National Affairs Magazine Right-Center biased based on story selection that moderately favors the right and High for factual reporting due to a clean fact check record.
 (D. Van Zandt 10/23/2018) Updated (6/22/2020)